List of That Time I Got Reincarnated as a Slime episodes

-That Time I Got Reincarnated as a Slime is an anime television series based on the light novel series of the same title written by Fuse and illustrated by Mitz Vah.
+That Time I Got Reincarnated as a Slime is an anime television series based on Fuse's TenSura light novel series.
 The series follows a man who dies and is reincarnated in another world as a slime named Rimuru.
 The anime is produced by Eight Bit and directed by Yasuhito Kikuchi, with Atsushi Nakayama as assistant director, Kazuyuki Fudeyasu handling series composition, Ryouma Ebata designing the characters, and Takahiro Kishida providing monster designs.
 Elements Garden is composing the series' music.
 The 24-episode series aired from October 2, 2018, to March 19, 2019, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the broadcast times as Monday nights at 24:00, meaning the first broadcast effectively occurred on Tuesday at 12:00 a.m.
 JST.)
 The anime series is simulcast by Crunchyroll, with Funimation streaming an English dub as it airs.
 An original animation DVD (OAD) was originally scheduled to be released on March 29, 2019, bundled with the 11th manga volume, but it was delayed to December 4, 2019, bundled with the 13th manga volume.
 A second original animation DVD released on July 9, 2019, bundled with the 12th manga volume.
 Three more original animation DVDs have been announced, with the third OAD being released on March 27, 2020, bundled with the 14th manga volume.
 The fourth OAD was bundled with the 15th manga volume, which released on July 9, 2020.
 The fifth OADs was bundled with 16th manga volume, which released on November 11, 2020.